- What causes BPH?

 Diet

-As discussed above, diet can be a contributing factor to an enlarged prostate.
+Diet can be a contributing factor to an enlarged prostate.

-Therefore, all men should consider consuming a prostate friendly diet, including fruit and vegetables, legumes, nuts and seeds, healthy sources of fat.
+Therefore, all men should consider consuming a prostate-friendly diet, including fruit and vegetables, legumes, nuts and seeds, healthy sources of fat.

 Fruits and vegetables contain antioxidants, polyphenols, vitamins, minerals, and fibers that reduce may help reduce inflammation in BPH and improve urinary symptoms.

-A prostate, friendly diet includes plant foods such as rice bran, wheat germ, peanuts, corn oil, and soybeans containing beta-sitosterol, which may protect prostate health.
+A prostate-friendly diet includes plant foods such as rice bran, wheat germ, peanuts, corn oil, and soybeans containing beta-sitosterol, which may protect prostate health.

-A study published by John Hopkins researchers evaluated the intake of fruit, vegetables, and antioxidants among men with BPH.
+A study by John Hopkins researchers evaluated the intake of fruit, vegetables, and antioxidants among men with BPH.

 The results found that vegetable consumption, especially vegetables rich in beta-carotene, lutein, and vitamin C, was associated with a reduced risk of BPH.
-To find out more about the relation between diet and an enlarged prostate, click here.

 Exercise